In Finance, we tie together all financial activity across RBS, helping the bank make, spend, and invest money wisely.

 Our customers expect their money to be well managed.
 We provide the right information to help our colleagues make clear decisions about customers, costs and capital.
-We help the bank achieve our business goals so we can be sustainable and develop the right long-term financial strategy
+And we help the bank achieve our business goals so we can be sustainable and develop the right long-term financial strategy.

 About the programme

-We’ve designed our ten week summer internship in Finance to give you direct experience of the work we do in Finance, our goals and our team culture.
+We’ve designed our 10 week summer internship in Finance to give you direct experience of the work we do in Finance, our goals and our team culture.

 We’ll reward you with a salary of £21,500 pro rata, depending on location.